QuTech-Delft/QMI/documentation/sphinx/source/tutorial.rst

 Creating a custom task involves creating a Python class which derives from :py:class:`qmi.core.task.QMI_Task`.
-To ensure that the task works correctly and remains accessible by remote Python programs, it should be defined in a *Python module* instead of the top-level script file.

-..
-My immediate question while reading this was: "Why?" and I did not get an answer to that.
-..
-I think an explanation of why this is necessary (potentially in a "Note" or "Advanced reading" section) would help comprehension and compliance.
+While it is possible to define tasks in the top-level script file, we recommend creating a separate Python module for each of them instead.
+The reason for this is reusability: if you define your task in a separate module, it can not just be invoked through your script, but also through other tools, such as ``qmi_proc``, which we will cover later on.

 To demonstrate a custom task, create a new Python module inside the module path for your project.
 If you don't have a module path